ddadaal/ddadaal.me/contents/about-me.md

 - Love computer games.
 FPS mostly (Battlefield franchise main, ~~Overwatch~~, FarCry...) and others too (Mass Effect....).
 - Am a Microsoft fan.
 - Like playing badminton.
 - Prefer absolute or instrumental music.
+Interested in choir recently.
 - Started playing electronic piano at the age of 4 and passed level 10 exam for amateurs at 11.
-Am picking it up again.
+Picking it up again recentlys.
 - Like to stay and play with friends.
+- Try to write good articles but...

 ## Devices in Use